The program of the symposium

 Pause

-Anim by Christian Ingrao, deputy director of the Institut d’histoire du temps pr sent (IHTP) CNRS, Paris, France.
+Anim, by Christian Ingrao, Deputy Director of the Institut d'histoire du temps pr sent (IHTP), CNRS, Paris, France.

-The memory and forgetting of the Shoah Lviv the poque sovi tique, 1944-1987
+The memory and forgetting of the Shoah, Lviv, Poland, 1944-1987

 by Tarik Cyril Amar, Center for Urban History of East-Central Europe, Lviv, Ukraine.

-Local pogroms in Eastern Galicia, June-July 1941: their representation in Ukrainian historiography and music
+Local pogroms in eastern Galicia, June-July 1941: their representation in historiography and Ukrainian music

-by Delphine Bechtel, universit Paris IV-Sorbonne, France.
+by Delphine Bechtel, universit, Paris IV-Sorbonne, France.

-by Viktoriya Sukovata, national university of Kharkov, Ukraine.
+by Viktoriya Sukovata, Kharkov National University, Ukraine.

 16h - 18h

-Anim by Paul A. Shapiro.
+Anim, by Paul A. Shapiro.

 Register for Tuesday, 2 October 2007